Temporary Kara Tepe Refugee Camp

-The temporary Kara Tepe camp is a refugee camp located in the area of Mavrovouni, north of Mytilene on the island of Lesvos, Greece, which was constructed following fires which destroyed Moria refugee camp on and after the 8th September 2020.
+The temporary Kara Tepe camp is a refugee camp located in the area of Mavrovouni, north of Mytilene on the island of Lesvos, Greece, which was constructed following fires which destroyed Moria refugee camp on and after 8 September 2020.
 It is located next to, although separated from, the other, longstanding Kara Tepe Refugee Camp which still houses a number of asylum seekers.

 Construction and Entry into the Camp

-Residents were forced to spend days sleeping along a main road before they could enter the new temporary camp. that had been closed off by army vehicles after the fire.
+Residents were forced to spend days sleeping along a main road before they could enter the new temporary camp, that had been closed off by army vehicles after the fire.
 They were then slowly admitted to the new camp after being tested for coronavirus.
 Approximately 243 people tested positive for the virus upon entry to the camp.
 Those who tested positive were immediately quarantined.

 Multiple aid groups and Greek political party Syriza criticised the Greek government for building the facility on the Kara Tepe site, which abuts the sea on two sides and is exposed to the elements.
 By October 2020, it was reported that 80 tents had already been destroyed by the severe weather.
 The location was selected after the European Asylum Support Office (EASO) brought an expert group of engineers from five EU countries to assess suitability of several locations on the island.
 The EU contributed 5.36 million Euros to the installation of this facility.
 Greek authorities state that the facility is temporary however a permanent facility would not be expected to be ready until late 2021.
 The site was previously used as a firing range by the Greek army, and concerns have been raised about both unexploded bombs and the possibility of lead poisoning.